Plumsail/documents-docs/source/user-guide/processes/index.rst

 .. note::

   Processes work for most of the scenarios.
-If you want some advanced operations on documents, take a look at our `Microsoft Flow actions <../../getting-started/use-from-flow.html>`_ and `REST API <../../getting-started/use-as-rest-api.html>`_.
+If you want some advanced operations on documents, take a look at our `Power Automate (Microsoft Flow) actions <../../getting-started/use-from-flow.html>`_ and `REST API <../../getting-started/use-as-rest-api.html>`_.